 It does not have to be boring.
 It just has to be functional.

 I am not a big fan of folding chairs.
-They have moving parts so they will not last as long as solid chairs.
+They have moving parts and extra hardware which tends to loosen itself and sometimes disappear.
 I think a lot of people buy them with the intention of folding them up and storing them for the winter.
 The problem is, even when they are folded they are still awkward and bulky so they offer no real advantages and they end up sitting outside all winter anyway.

 Stackable chairs are far better than folding chairs because they do not have moving parts.
 Stackable chairs are easy to store and they take up less space than folding chairs.
 I'm a big fan of stackable chairs.